- Born

 Bobby Di Cicco

-An American actor.
+Bobby Di Cicco is an American actor.
 He has starred in several films since the 1970s, but has mostly been involved in television work such as The A-Team.
 His early work includes the film 1941 by Steven Spielberg, in which he plays one of the main characters, 'Wally Stephens'.
 He also had a part in Samuel Fullers movie, The Big Red One, where he played a young private in the first squad.
 He was again a private in the 1990 comedy A Man Called Sarge.
 Bobby also gets credit for the classic line from the 1982 film Night Shift by Ron Howard, "Barney Rubble, what an actor".
 He had a major role co-starring with Michael Pare in the 1984 sci-fi cult film The Philadelphia Experiment.
 He is the father of actress Jessica Di Cicco.

 As actor